infinitelambda/dq-vault/README.md

     - bridge: ['bridge']
     - xts: ['xts']
 ```
-In above:
+In the above:
 - `dq_vault__enable_store_test`: bool
-  - Set `true` to tell the package to capture the test results on the run end of dbt command.
-Default `false` not to do anything.
+  - Set as `true` to capture test results on the run-end of dbt command.
+Default `false`.
 - `dq_vault__raw_db`: string
-  - Configure the database where the raw test log table (`RAW_TEST`) is created
+  - Configure the DATABASE for the raw test log table (`RAW_TEST`)
 - `dq_vault__raw_schema`: string
-  - Configure the schema where the raw test log table (`RAW_TEST`) is created
+  - Configure the SCHEMA for the raw test log table (`RAW_TEST`)
 - `dq_vault__selected_model_rules`: list
-  - Define the mapping for selecting the Data Vault models ONLY, currently relying on the model name.
-The order of item in the list does matter.
+  - Define the mapping for Data Vault model selection based on model names.
+The order of rules in the list determines the priority of classification.
+  - For example, with the default rules list ordered as above:
+    - Model `random_sample_hub.sql` will be classified as `HUB`
+    - Model `this_sample_tlink` will be classified as `LINK`
+    - Model `sample_SAT_hub.sql` will also be classified as `HUB` and not `SAT`, because the hub rule ranks 1st in the rules list.

-# Classify Test Type of your test cases
+# Classify the Test Type of your test cases
-Currently there are 4 built-in test types based on the test name:
+Currently, there are 4 built-in test types based on the test name:
-- Duplication: generic test name contains 'unique'
+- Duplication: Generic tests' names that contain `unique`
 - Reconciliation:
-  - singular test
+  - Singular tests
-  - generic test name contains 'equality', 'equal'
-- Reference: generic test name contains 'reference', 'relationship'
+  - Generic tests' names that contain the following: `equality`, `equal`
+- Reference: Generic tests' names that contain the following: `reference`, `relationship`
 - Unknown: default test type

-### Decide which test case belong to which test type:
+### Labeling test type for each test case:
   - Using test config
   ```yaml
   models: